 Click here for simple, step-by-step instruction for HOW TO SEW SIMPLE PAJAMA PANTS for toddlers, kids or yourself.

-Off course you’ll want to hem the pants.
-Jersey does not fray, so you could skip the hem, but since the jersey will be useful for a much longer time than the warm winter minky pajamas (spring, summer, autumn!), I opted for a wide hem here – I simply cut the pants approximately 3 inches longer than I’d need to and made a wider hem.
+Of course, you’ll want to hem the pants.
+Jersey does not fray, so you could skip hemming.
+However, these diy jersey pjs will be useful for a much longer time than the warm winter minky pajamas (spring, summer, autumn!).
+So I opted for a wide hem here – I simply cut the pants approximately 3 inches longer than I’d need to and made a wider hem.

 This way, your kid’s pajama pants will be used not only until the next winter but also next spring – and I really love things that can be worn for a long time – especially with toddlers who usually outgrow every piece of clothes so quickly!

 What fabric For Sewing Diy Pajama Pants For The Summer